cyberway/cyberway.documentation/software_manuals/how_to_guides/create_account.md

 # How To Create An Account

 ### Goal
-Register a name in the system under which transactions can be performed.
+Register an account in the system and delegate staked tokens to it so that this account can perform transactions.

 ### Before you begin
   * Install the currently supported version of `cleos`.